makeabilitylab/arduino/README.md

 # Resources

 ## Online Tutorials
 - [Adafruit's 18-Step Learn Arduino Guide](https://learn.adafruit.com/series/learn-arduino) is my most recommended "getting started" guide for Arduino.
-[Adafruit](https://www.adafruit.com), in general, has an extensive number of [online electronic tutorials](https://learn.adafruit.com/)—both for their products and beyond—which helps build demand for their wares and trust/credibility amongst consumers.
+[Adafruit](https://www.adafruit.com), in general, has an extensive number of [online electronic tutorials](https://learn.adafruit.com/)—both for their products and beyond.

 - [Sparkfun's Tutorial Series](https://learn.sparkfun.com/tutorials).
 Similar to Adafruit, [Sparkfun](https://www.sparkfun.com/) creates a large number of tutorials and videos to help the electronic/maker community (and build demand for their products).